hifzonx8/scraped-gold/readme.md

 # scraped gold

-script used to scrape gold and silver price from logammulia.com
+script used to scrape gold and silver price from logammulia.com, indonesia's main source of gold and silver price.

 ## how to use